 28 – The prime minister of Pakistan imposes an Islamic legal system based on the Koran.

-03 – A Swissair plane flying from New York to Geneva crashes in the sea off the coast of Nova Scotia just over an hour after taking off.
+03 – Swissair Flight 111 from New York to Geneva crashes in the sea off the coast of Nova Scotia just over an hour after taking off.
 All 229 people on board the McDonnell Douglas MD-11 aircraft are killed.

 10 – Gary Glitter appears in court on child pornography charges.

 22 – Thousands of civilians are forced to flee their homes in Kosovo after Serbian soldiers, police and armed civilians flood into the north of the province.

 02 – Veteran cowboy star Gene Autry dies in Los Angeles.

 03 – Actor Roddy McDowall (famed for the series of Planet of the Apes movies) dies of pancreatic cancer at his home in Los Angeles.

-16 – UK police place former Chilean dictator General Pinochet under house arrest during his treatment for a medical condition in Britain.
+16 – UK police place former Chilean dictator General Augusto Pinochet under house arrest during his treatment for a medical condition in Britain.

 03 – Batman creator Bob Kane dies at the age of 83 in Los Angeles.

 07 – The European Court of Human Rights opens in Strasbourg, France.
 All 47 member states of the Council of Europe are bound by its judgments.

 13 – President Clinton agrees to pay Paula Jones $850,000 to drop her sexual harassment lawsuit.